flutter/website/src/docs/cookbook/networking/update-data.md

 The `http.put()` method returns a `Future` that contains a `Response`.

 * [`Future`][] is a core Dart class for working with async operations.
-A Future object represents a potential value or error that will be available at some time in the future.
+A `Future` object represents a potential value or error that will be available at some time in the future.
 * The `http.Response` class contains the data received from a successful http call.
-* The `updateAlbum()` method takes an argument `title` which is sent to the server to update the Album.
+* The `updateAlbum()` method takes an argument, `title`, which is sent to the server to update the `Album`.

-## 3. Convert the `http.Response` to custom dart object
+## 3. Convert the `http.Response` to a custom Dart object

 While it's easy to make a network request, working with a raw `Future<http.Response>` isn't very convenient.
 To make your life easier, convert the `http.Response` into a Dart object.

 ### Create an Album class